 Similarly, most global commodities are priced in dollars.
 Because that’s what most businesses use to pay for them.

 These rewards of reserve currency status offer yet another benefit: A very deep, very wide, highly reliable source of demand.
 And that demand creates stability.
 Stability is a highly prized resource in times of crisis.
 Which creates demand… (Maybe that’s why somewhere between 60 to 85% of the world’s paper dollars are outside the U.S.?)

 If the dollar loses its hegemony as the global reserve currency, we’d see an all-fronts crisis.
 All those overseas dollars would come flooding back.
-Global central banks would no longer have any interest in holding U.S. Treasury bonds and bills.
+Global central banks would no longer have any interest in holding U.S. government debt.
 It’s quite likely that already rising inflation would skyrocket.
 Analysts say such a dollar disaster could also “push up interest rates for American consumers and businesses, making everything from buying a house to building a factory more expensive.”
 Imported goods and services might become astronomically expensive.
 International travel?
 Forget it.